Skip to main content

 • For entry points to online tools, work with CAIA to determine placement on the static page.
 Placement may vary depending on the page structure.
 Always place the alert directly under a header that makes it clear what the user is signing in to do (for example, “Check your claim status online”).

 • On form intro pages, place the alert directly after the process list or “what to know” section of the intro page.
 (Some forms have a process list and some have “what to know.”
-Refer to the form into page template for that guidance.)
+Refer to the form intro page template for that guidance.)

 Behavior